 Updating the settings

-These settings can be controlled globally or can be unique per website.
-To make the setting website specific, before changing the value, select the target website from the Configuring menu on the left side of the screen.
+These settings can be controlled globally or unique per website.
+To make the setting website specific, before changing the value, select the target website from the Configuring drop-down list.

 - Go to Admin Console > Administration > System > Settings.